-14.1.3Status Reports.
+14.1.4 Status Reports.

-Except with respect to investigations which have not resulted in notice of an anti- doping rule violation pursuant to Article 14.1.1, the Anti-Doping Organizations referenced in Article 14.1.2 shall be regularly updated on the status and findings of any review or proceedings conducted pursuant to Article 7, 8 or 13 and shall be provided with a prompt written reasoned explanation or decision explaining the resolution of the matter.
+Except with respect to investigations which have not resulted in notice of an anti-doping rule violation pursuant to Article 14.1.1, the Anti-Doping Organizations referenced in Article 14.1.2 shall be regularly updated on the status and findings of any review or proceedings conducted pursuant to Article 7, 8 or 13 and shall be provided with a prompt written reasoned explanation or decision explaining the resolution of the matter.

-Code-

-• Article 20 Additional Roles and Responsibilities of Signatories 20.1Roles and Responsibilities of the International Olympic Committee.
+Code Article 20 Additional Roles and Responsibilities of Signatories

-- 20. TROLES and Responsibilities of the international Olympic Com - ••• - 20.1.7 To vigorously pursue all potential anti-doping rule violations within its jurisdiction including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping. - 20.2 Roles and Responsibilities of the International Paralympic Committee.
+20.1 Roles and Responsibilities of the International Olympic-Committee.

+20.1.7 To vigorously pursue all potential anti-doping rule violations within its jurisdiction including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping.

+20.2 Roles and Responsibilities of the International Paralympic-Committee.